martin5709/Group83-MLOps-02476/reports/README.md

 >
 > Answer:

-For our project, we have used several open source, third party frameworks not covered in the course, such as [CNNDetection](https://github.com/PeterWang512/CNNDetection), and also [pytest-cov](https://pypi.org/project/pytest-cov/) (Not to be confused with `coverage`), etc.

-The most significant of these was `CNNDetection`, which is what we will focus on in this response.
-Since we are working with GANs (Generative Adversarial Networks), it can be hard to get proper validation metrics of which models perform well.
-Now, `CNNDetection` is a library, specialised in detecting whether an image was generated using CNN-based GANs ([See their page here](https://peterwang512.github.io/CNNDetection/)).
-Our idea is to exploit this library to essentially tell us "how AI-generated" our generated images look.
+We will focus on `CNNDetection` here (we have also used other 3rd party libraries, such as [pytest-cov](https://pypi.org/project/pytest-cov/)).
+Since we use GANs, it is challenging to get validation metrics. `CNNDetection` is a library for detecting whether images are generated using CNN-based GANs.
+We can thus use this library to determine how AI-generated our images look.

-`CNNDetection` has some interesting quirks, for one it predicts that $\sim 20\%$ of the CIFAR-100 dataset is AI-generated, so either our assumption of our training data being real is wrong, or, more likely, `CNNDetection` is not a perfect model.
-For this reason we have instead implemented the following procedure for evaluation:
+We use it as follows:
 1. We generate $n_{fake}$ images with our model, and sample another $n_{real}$ images from the CIFAR-100 test set.
 2. We run the `CNNDetection` algorithm on both sets, logging the percentage of images it denotes as `real` in each set $p_{real}$ and $p_{fake}$.
-3. We then run a statistical test for wether $ p_{real} = p_{fake} $, essentially assuming that if these two are the same, then our generator creates images similar to the training data.
+3. We then run a statistical test for whether $ p_{real} = p_{fake} $, essentially assuming that if these two are the same, then our generator creates images similar to the training data.

 $$ z = \frac{(p_{real }- p_{fake})}  {\sqrt{\hat{p} \cdot (1 - \hat{p}) \cdot (\frac{1}{n_{real}}  + \frac{1}{n_{fake}} )}},  $$
 where
 $$ \hat{p}= \frac{n_{real} \cdot p_{real} + n_{fake} \cdot p_{fake}}{n_{real} + n_{fake}}, $$
 which is compared to a standard normal distribution, to get a p-values.

-Now, `CNNDetection` did *not* end up being a significant part of our project. we have implemented the above test, to take a trained model an evaluate it.
-The ideal scenario would be to use the same algorithm during training, to evaluate the current model (essentially just an extra pre-trained non-fluctuating discriminator), perhaps even having a `wandb` sweep try to maximize a p-value.
-However, `CNNDetection` is, very interestingly, quite certain that random noise is *not* AI-generated, which means that our initial models, before training, acutally perform quite well using this metric... which makes optimization weird.
-It's also quite slow to do this.
+The library did help us complete the project, but it is a bit weird, since it is certain that random noise is *not* AI-generated.

 ## Coding environment